nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

 # Wind Turbine Time-Series Anomaly Detection System

-This project provides an anomaly detection framework for wind turbine time-series data sourced from Kaggle.
+This project provides an anomaly detection framework for wind turbine time-series data sourced from **Kaggle**.
 It supports both rule-based and machine-learning–based approaches to detect abnormal behavior in turbine performance metrics such as power and pitch temperatures.

 ---